-On September 18th, Kohn Pedersen Fox Associates (KPF) and developers SL Green and Hines celebrate the official topping out of One Vanderbilt, convening for the ceremonial raising of the tower’s spire to its pinnacle.
+On September 18th, KPF and developers SL Green and Hines celebrated the official topping out of One Vanderbilt, convening for the ceremonial raising of the tower’s spire to its pinnacle.

 Approaching 1,401 feet (427 meters) in height, One Vanderbilt will become the tallest office tower in Midtown Manhattan, and upon its completion, will transform the civic experience of the Grand Central district, layering its architectural language and skillfully meeting market demands for cutting-edge, contemporary office space.